DiceDB/dice/docs/src/content/docs/commands/COMMAND INFO.md

 2) (nil)
 ```

+### Incorrect Usage

-### When the command name passed is incorrect or not supported
+An error is thrown when the command name passed to the `COMMAND INFO` command is incorrect or not supported in DiceDB.

 ```bash
 127.0.0.1:7379> COMMAND INFO UNKNOWNCOMMAND